turingschool/backend-curriculum-site/module4/lessons/promises.md

 promise = new Promise()
 ```

 If we return to our terminal and type in `open index.html`, a browser window will open with our new JS code loaded into the DOM.
-The way we can see this is if we type in `command` and the `i` key.
+The way we can see this is if we type in `command option i`.
 This will open up up your inspector tool.

 Once you have this open, you’ll probably encounter an error message like: